New York Academy of Art: Franklin Street building

 In 1990, the NYAA began operating out of the Franklin Street building, a five-story 42,000 square foot landmark building originally designed by Benjamin Warner in 1861.
 Following a 2001 fire that damaged 50 percent of the interior space, the building was renovated by TRA Studio.
 The same firm continued to renovate and improve the school starting in 2010 (through at least 2020) and included the restoration of the facade in collaboration with the New York City Landmarks Preservation Commission.

 Management

+Paul R. Provost was appointed president of the New York Academy of Art in April 2025.
+Provost previously served as the founding chief executive officer of Art Bridges Foundation and held senior leadership roles at Christie’s, including deputy chairman.
+Provost holds a doctorate in art history from Princeton University.

 David Kratz was appointed president of the school in 2009.
 Prior to his leadership appointment at NYAA, Kratz had worked in public relations for two decades before he earned a graduate degree in painting from the academy in 2008.
+He served as president until 2025.

-The school's provost is Peter Drake, who has also been the academic dean of students since 2010.
-Drake came to the NYAA in 2010, after working for the Parsons School of Design.
+The school's provost is Peter Drake, who has also served as the academic dean of students since 2010.
+Drake joined NYAA in 2010, after working at Parsons School of Design.